 Famitsu might not have liked them, but Genealogy of the Holy War was the best-selling Fire Emblem game ever in Japan.
 Thracia 776 didn't sell very well, but then again, it was released for the SFC in 1999 and in regular cartridge form in 2000, being the second to last SNES game.
 (For reference, the Nintendo 64 debuted in 1996).

-It Was His Sled: The ending of Gen 1 in which Sigurd and almost everyone he's with dies seems to be known by everyone now.
+It Was His Sled: The ending of Chapter 5 in Genealogy in which Sigurd and almost everyone else in your army are murdered seems to be known by everyone now.

 Magnificent Bastard: Arvis plays Sigurd, Grannvale's unscrupulous nobles, and the king for all they're worth, eventually becoming the head of Grannvale's new Empire after removing all of his potential rivals—Sigurd included.
 Manfroy, meanwhile, is manipulating Arvis and the leaders of several other nations on the continent to bring about the resurrection of a dark god whose followers had been driven into hiding for centuries.